MatthiasDeGisi/WeatherBoy/README.md

 ## Requirements
 The server that this bot runs on requires Python 3.11 and cURL.

-Python packages:

-VirtualEnv is required.
+A virtual environment is recommended.
 To install, run:
 `pip install virtualenv`

 To set up the virtual environment, run